greenboxal/doggohub/changelogs/archive.md

 - Block and unblock user if he/she was blocked/unblocked in Active Directory
 - Raise recommended number of unicorn workers from 2 to 3
 - Use same layout and interactivity for project members as group members.
-- Prevent gitlab-shell character encoding issues by receiving its changes as raw data.
+- Prevent doggohub-shell character encoding issues by receiving its changes as raw data.
 - Ability to unsubscribe/subscribe to issue or merge request
 - Delete deploy key when last connection to a project is destroyed.
 - Fix invalid Atom feeds when using emoji, horizontal rules, or images (Christian Walther)